Crowdfunding Exclusivity and The Disneyland Mark Twain Steamboat

 Now, you can take my word at face value and just believe me.
 Which means that, if you are crowdfunding a tabletop game or product, then you MUST create exclusive offerings for potential backers and opportunities for pre-launch subscribers.

-But if you want to know WHY it works, then we need to dive into the psychology.
 And before I explain the psychology, I want to support the science with a little story of when I experienced true exclusivity…

 Childhood vs College Disneyland